statengeneraal/laws-markdown/verdrag/briefwisseling/houdende/een/overeenkomst/tussen/het/koninkrijk/der/etc/BWBV0006199/README.md

 ####Entry Into Force

-Wordt voorlopig toegepast per 01-07-2013

 This Convention shall enter into force on the last day of the first month following the later of the dates on which the respective Governments have notified each other in writing that the formalities constitutionally required in their respective States have been complied with, and its provisions shall have effect from the date of accession of the Republic of Croatia to the European Union.

 ### Article  13

 ####Termination

-Wordt voorlopig toegepast per 01-07-2013

 This Convention shall remain in force until terminated by one of the Contracting States.
 Either State may terminate the Convention, through diplomatic channels, by giving notice of termination at least six months before the end of any calendar year after the expiration of a period of three years from the date of its entry into force.
 In such event the Convention shall cease to have effect for periods beginning after the end of the calendar year in which the notice of termination has been given.

-DONE in the English language.  *For the Republic of Croatia,*  S. LINIĆ  *For the Republic of Croatia For the Kingdom of the Netherlands, in respect of Curaçao,*  J.M.N.
+DONE in the English language.  *For the Republic of Croatia,*  S. LINIĆ  *For the Kingdom of the Netherlands, in respect of Curaçao,*  J.M.N.
 JARDIM

 ### Annex

 ####Article 16 of Directive 2011/16/EU

-Wordt voorlopig toegepast per 01-07-2013

 ####“Disclosure of information and documents

-Wordt voorlopig toegepast per 01-07-2013

 1. Information communicated between Member States in any form pursuant to this Directive shall be covered by the obligation of official secrecy and enjoy the protection extended to similar information under the national law of the Member State which received it.
 Such information may be used for the administration and enforcement of the domestic laws of the Member States concerning the taxes referred to in Article 2.
 Such information may also be used for the assessment and enforcement of other taxes and duties covered by Article 2 of Council Directive 2010/24/EU of 16 March 2010 concerning mutual assistance for the recovery of claims relating to taxes, duties and other measures<sup> 1) OJ L 84, 31.3.2010, p.
 1. </sup>, or for the assessment and enforcement of compulsory social security contributions.
 In addition, it may be used in connection with judicial and administrative proceedings that may involve penalties, initiated as a result of infringements of tax law, without prejudice to the general rules and provisions governing the rights of defendants and witnesses in such proceedings.